randomtruffles/Dominion_League/_posts/2025-10-06-season-72-newsletter.md

 **Play Speed Enforcement**

-Based on feedback received during our town hall, we will be starting automatic play speed enforcement this season.
-As a moderator team, we believe this is a strong step towards reducing one of the major reasons many players end up leaving the league and a point of frustration for many who stay.
+Based on feedback received during our town hall, we will be starting automatic tracking of play speed this season, the data from which will be used for moderator informed enforcement.
+As a moderator team, we believe this is a strong step towards reducing one of the reasons many players cite when leaving the league and a point of frustration we receive frequent feedback about from those who stay.

-For most players, the only change you will experience is an additional couple lines in the !match output for your division detailing pace, and no players will be suspended this season.
+For most players, the only change you will experience is a few additional lines in the !match outputs in your division channels detailing pace. **No players will receive a suspension this season**.
 That said, please review the official rules here and feel free to ask any questions that arise: [https://dominionleague.org/rules#3.5](https://dominionleague.org/rules#3.5)

 **End of Summer Time**